Chicago experiences roughly 3,000 crashes annually between motor vehicles and pedestrians, about 800 of which involve children.

 Further, the City is capping the locations where speed cameras can be installed to 20% of the 1,500 safety zone locations allowed by state law (approximately 300).

+Camera locations are chosen based on available data regarding traffic, speeding, and crashes.
 The City has established six geographical regions wherein no fewer than 10% of speed enforcement cameras will be located in each region.
-The first cameras are scheduled to be installing in August 2013, with the first violations being issued in September.
+The first cameras were installed in August 2013, with the first violations being issued in September.

 Revenue from the program will be used for programs that enhance the safety of children, including afterschool, anti-violence and jobs programs; crossing guards and police officers around schools; and infrastructure improvements, such as signs, crosswalk markings and other traffic safety improvements.